-What does challenging behaviour mean?
+What can changes in behaviour mean?

-- There are some 'behaviours' which are not common or inevitable when a person develops dementia.
-But they do occur occasionally and are described as 'challenging behaviours'. - These behaviours are often signs that someone is trying to communicate a need that they have.
-But we, as carers, have been unable to recognise or address the need they have.
-For example: - A person has been showing signs of needing to go to the toilet and now they have had an 'accident' and have become distressed.
+- There are some 'behaviours' which are not common or inevitable when a person develops this was known as "challenging behaviour" but is now known as behaviours which change. - These behaviours are often signs that someone is trying to communicate a need that they have.
+But we, as carers, have been unable to recognise or address the need they have. - For example: A person has been showing signs of needing to go to the toilet and now they have had an 'accident' and have become distressed.
 They are pulling at their wet clothing and have started to bang on the furniture.
 They hit out at anyone nearby and can not be pacified. - This is an example of when a person had a need; it was not identified and so was not met.
 This has left the person feeling distressed, uncomfortable, humiliated and angry.

-What does challenging behaviour look like?
+What do changes in behaviour look like?

-- Here are some more examples of behaviours that challenge the person with dementia and their carer(s).
-They can also be seen as expressions of a need that has not been met: - Wandering or walking.
+Here are some examples of behaviours that challenge the person with dementia and their carer(s).
+They can also be seen as expressions of a need that has not been met:

+- Walking is often thought of as wandering.
 The term 'wandering' is often used to describe a person walking about in a seemingly aimless fashion, looking for something or someone.
-We might more properly describe the activity as walking, not wandering.
-The person with dementia may have a purpose when walking - but the challenge for the carer is to understand what the purpose is and how to resolve the need to walk. - Aggressive behaviour (such as hitting out, spitting, scratching, swearing) may, in some circumstances, be a normal response to a difficult situation.
-It may be that the person behaves in this way because they are trying to communicate a host of emotional or physical problems. - Passive behaviour (such as sitting for long periods staring into the distance, not joining in with contact with others).
+We should more properly describe the activity as walking, not wandering.
+The person with dementia may have a purpose when walking but the challenge for the carer is to understand what the purpose is and how to resolve the need to walk. - Aggressive behaviour (such as hitting out, spitting, scratching, swearing) may, in some circumstances, be a normal response to a difficult situation.
+It may be that the person behaves in this way because they are trying to communicate a host of emotional or physical problems.

+- Passive behaviour (such as sitting for long periods staring into the distance, not joining in with contact with others).
 When a person sinks into very passive behaviour they become uncommunicative and no longer engage in the world around them.
 They seem to have 'opted out' of life. - Not eating and drinking, consequently at risk of losing weight and dehydration.
 Malnourishment is not an inevitable part of dementia but weight loss often accompanies the disease.
 Dehydration can occur rapidly with a person who has dementia with memory loss.
-Dehydration can cause a person to become very confused and display behaviours which may be mistakenly diagnosed as being psychotic.
+Dehydration can cause a person to become very confused and they can mistakenly be diagnosed as being psychotic.